Co-sponsors of the 2023 Winning Out

 is the ultimate partnership between dog and handler.
-It's a pastime that an
+It's a pastime that can

-become an obsession.
+become an addiction.
 It takes time and devotion and the bond between dog and

-sports ever.
-The loss of just one team member saddens us all.
-Take a minute to
+saddens us all.
+Take a minute to reflect and

 Until we meet again...

 For anyone having to cope with loss, agility competitor and pet

 bereavement counsellor Emma-Jane LaRoche writes about this sad and

 difficult time and how to deal with it.
 See her

 to know about your loss your beloved friend and agility dog - whether it be a

 Crufts winner or family pet - send your tribute along with a picture of your